Borabanda

 Borabanda is a residential area in Hyderabad, Telangana, India.
 It is close to Erragadda, Kukatpally, Jubilee Hills and Madhapur.
 It is administered as Ward No. 103 of Greater Hyderabad Municipal Corporation.

-Borabanda is again divided into many sub-areas like Moti nagar, Kalyan nagar, Tulasi nagar, Parvat nagar etc.
+Borabanda is divided into many sub-areas like Moti nagar, Kalyan nagar, Tulasi nagar, Parvat nagar, and Rana Pratap Nagar.

-The place is also famous for Bonalu Festival which is state festival of Telangana.And also famous NGO called Helping Society Foundation is started in 2015.
-It is run by group of youngsters below age 25.
+The place is known for the Bonalu Festival, the state festival of Telangana.